 A metadata style configures the editing and viewing experience of the metadata content.
-A metadata style is like applying a filter to an item's metadata.
-The style controls how you view the metadata and also the pages that appear in the metadata editor.
+A metadata style is like applying a stylesheet to the ArcGIS metadata.
+The style controls how you view the metadata and the pages that appear in the metadata editor.
 A standards-based metadata style is designed to support a metadata standard or profile.
-The style determines how metadata is exported and validated for that standard or profile.
+The style determines how metadata is validated for that standard or profile.

-The default item page allows you to see and edit a simple set of metadata properties for an item.
+The default item page allows you to see and edit a simple set of metadata elements for an item.
 The information is indexed and searchable and is available to be used by applications across the platform.
-The information in item details is straightforward and effective, suitable for anyone who doesn't need to adhere to specific metadata standards.
-When metadata is enabled for your organization, item details properties are synchronized with the item’s standards-based metadata.
+The item information is straightforward and effective, suitable for anyone who doesn't need to adhere to specific metadata standards.
+When metadata is enabled for your organization, item information is synchronized with the item’s standards-based metadata.

 The following metadata styles are provided to support different metadata:

-- FGDC CSDGM Metadata—This style allows you to view and edit metadata following the FGDC Content Standard for Digital Geospatial Metadata (CSDGM) guidelines, export metadata in this standard's XML format, and validate it using the CSDGM XML DTD.
+- FGDC CSDGM Metadata—This style allows you to view and edit metadata following the FGDC Content Standard for Digital Geospatial Metadata (CSDGM) guidelines and validate it using the CSDGM XML DTD.

-- INSPIRE Metadata Directive—This style allows you to view and edit a complete ISO 19139 metadata document that adheres to the INSPIRE Implementing Rules, export metadata in the ISO 19139 format, and validate it using the ISO 19139 XML Schemas.
+- INSPIRE Metadata Directive—This style allows you to view and edit a complete ISO 19139 metadata document that adheres to the INSPIRE Implementing Rules and validate it using the ISO 19139 XML Schemas.

-- ISO 19139 Metadata Implementation Specification GML3.2—This style is identical to the one above, except the exported files use the GML 3.2 namespace, and therefore can be validated with versions of the ISO 19139 XML Schemas that reference the GML 3.2 namespace.
-For example, use this style if you plan to validate the exported metadata files using the NOAA NCDDC XML Schemas.
+- ISO 19139 Metadata Implementation Specification GML3.2—This style is identical to the one above, except the files use the GML 3.2 namespace, and therefore can be validated with versions of the ISO 19139 XML schemas that reference the GML 3.2 namespace.
+For example, use this style if you plan to validate the metadata files using the NOAA NCDDC XML schemas.

-- North American Profile of ISO 19115 2003—This style allows you to view and edit a complete metadata document that complies with North American Profile of ISO 19115:2003 – Geographic information – Metadata, export metadata in this format, and validate it using the ISO 19139 XML Schemas.
+- North America Profile of ISO 19115 2003—This style allows you to view and edit a complete metadata document that complies with North American Profile of ISO 19115:2003 – Geographic information – Metadata, and validate it using the ISO 19139 XML schemas.